kubewarden/capabilities-psp-policy/README.md

         - NET_ADMIN
 ```

-## Allow only approved capbilities to be added
+## Allow only approved capabilities to be added

 This configuration allows only approved capabilities to be
 added to containers: